mmomtchev/mmomtchev/README.md

 # Latest Updates

+ * Dec 9: Besides always switching off my cellphone, I started using cash to prevent further identification of the supermarkets I was using.
+I used my Crédit Mutuel card to draw some money from an ATM and 20 minutes later I received a notification from my N26 card (Crédit Mutuel's mobile app cannot send free text notifications) that I had nothing to worry about and I could continue to use my card.

+ * Dec 7: I was preparing to go to sleep at a parking in Le Mée-sur-Seine - I had not turned off my cellphone - when someone dressed as private security officer armed with a flashlight knocked on my door - he told me that he wanted to see my face because I did not speak very well French and could have been a pedophile - I got out of the van and saw that he was driving a car with German registration - I hesitated calling the police but alas impersonating a private security officer is not a felony - unlike impersonating a police officer.
+Still, one must note the very slight increase in cerebral activity since one year ago when the real police came armed to my home to try to intimidate me - someone had told them that by using the codeword *conspiracy* they could prevent me from saying what happened.

  * Dec 2: Since I declared my new postal address at the Salvation Army, someone subscribed me to the LIDL newsletter at this address.
 This is the address I gave to the Post Office in order to forward my mail - because of a character length limitation it was written in a very peculiar way.
 The Post Office has been giving access to my mail for almost 10 years now and LIDL provide access to my shopping receipts since at least 2022.

  * Nov 26: I am one of the homeless people present at the camp next to the French Minister in charge of Housing protesting against the lack of shelters for homeless people, I usually provide night watch